MONEI

 Moving forward with SCA

 As the world becomes increasingly digitized, SCA will continue to play a critical role in ensuring the security of online payments and financial transactions.
-It’s essential for financial institutions and businesses (including e-commerce) to stay up to date with the latest SCA technologies and regulatory requirements to protect customers' sensitive financial information and prevent fraud.
+Financial institutions and businesses (including e-commerce) need to stay up to date with the latest SCA technologies and regulatory requirements to protect customers' sensitive financial information and prevent fraud.

 While there are some challenges associated with implementing SCA, with the right PSP you can overcome them and make sure your e-commerce transactions are safe, secure, and PSD2 compliant.